pts/pts-dropbear/README.txt

     $ dropbearkey -Z openssh -t ed25519 -f dropbear_hostkey_ed25519

   Please note that `-Z openssh' is optional.
-It creates the private key file in the OpenSSH format, for improved interoperability.
+By default it creates the private key file in the OpenSSH format, for improved interoperability.
+The alternative is `-Z dropbear'.

 * Alternatively, this command works if you have OpenSSH: